nasdesps/portfolio/content/projects/homelab-series-part-3-high-availability-dns.md

 2. **Enable Encryption:** In my cloud AdGuard's dashboard (**Settings > Encryption settings**), I enabled encryption, entered my No-IP hostname, and used the built-in function to request a Let's Encrypt certificate.

-#### **Step 4: Cloud Backups**
+#### **Step 4: Creating a Cloud Backup (Snapshot)**

-A critical final step for any cloud service is backups.
-I make sure to take periodic **snapshots** of my Oracle Cloud instance directly from the OCI console.
-This allows me to quickly restore the entire server in case of a problem.
+A critical final step for any cloud service is creating a backup.
+Here is how I did it in OCI:

+1. In the OCI Console, I navigated to the details page for my `AdGuard-Cloud` instance.

+2. Under the "Resources" menu on the left, I clicked on **"Boot volume"**.

+3. On the Boot Volume details page, under "Resources," I clicked **"Boot volume backups"**.

+4. I clicked the **"Create boot volume backup"** button.

+5. I gave the backup a descriptive name (e.g., `AdGuard-Cloud-Backup-YYYY-MM-DD`) and clicked the create button.
+This creates a full snapshot of my server that I can use to restore it in minutes.
 ---

 ### Chapter 3: Ultimate Local Redundancy (Tertiary DNS with Macvlan)